HMS Barham (04): First World War

 Barham joined the Grand Fleet at Scapa Flow the next day and participated in a fleet training operation west of Orkney during 2–5 November.
 During another training exercise in early December, the ship was accidentally rammed by her sister ship Warspite on 3 December.
 After temporary repairs at Scapa, Barham was sent to Cromarty Firth for more permanent repairs in the floating dry dock there that lasted until 23 December.

-The Grand Fleet departed for a cruise in the North Sea on 26 February 1916; Jellicoe had intended to use the Harwich Force to sweep the Heligoland Bight, but bad weather prevented operations in the southern North Sea.
+The Grand Fleet departed for a cruise in the North Sea on 26 February 1916; Admiral Sir John Jellicoe, commander of the Grand Fleet, had intended to use the Harwich Force to sweep the Heligoland Bight, but bad weather prevented operations in the southern North Sea.
 As a result, the operation was confined to the northern end of the sea.
 Another sweep began on 6 March, but had to be abandoned the following day as the weather grew too severe for the escorting destroyers.
-On the night of 25 March, Barham and the rest of the fleet sailed from Scapa Flow to support Beatty's battlecruisers and other light forces raiding the German Zeppelin base at Tondern.
+On the night of 25 March, Barham and the rest of the fleet sailed from Scapa Flow to support Vice-Admiral David Beatty's battlecruisers and other light forces raiding the German Zeppelin base at Tondern.
 By the time the Grand Fleet approached the area on 26 March, the British and German forces had already disengaged and a strong gale threatened the light craft, so the fleet was ordered to return to base.
 On 21 April, the Grand Fleet conducted a demonstration off Horns Reef to distract the Germans while the Russian Navy relaid its defensive minefields in the Baltic Sea.
 The fleet returned to Scapa Flow on 24 April and refuelled before proceeding south in response to intelligence reports that the Germans were about to launch a raid on Lowestoft.
-The 5th Battle Squadron preceded the rest of the Grand Fleet to reinforce Vice-Admiral David Beatty's battlecruiser fleet, but the British arrived in the area after the Germans had withdrawn.
+The 5th Battle Squadron preceded the rest of the Grand Fleet to reinforce Beatty's battlecruiser fleet, but the British arrived in the area after the Germans had withdrawn.
 On 2–4 May, the fleet conducted another demonstration off Horns Reef to keep German attention focused on the North Sea.
 On 21 May, the 5th Battle Squadron was attached to Beatty while his 3rd Battlecruiser Squadron was detached for gunnery training and arrived at Rosyth the following day.